Guides to shaping great products

 • Do EU citizens use your solution?

-• Is there a subscription function on your website?
+• Is there a subscription function in your software?

 • Do you have any comments sections?